aspose-diagram/Aspose.Diagram-Documentation/java/developer-guide/working-with-shapes/group-convert-and-verify-shapes/_index.md

 #### **Verification of Connected or Glued Shapes Programming Sample**
 The following piece of code verifies whether two shapes are connected or glued.

-{{< gist "aspose-diagram" "92a05cb833bad6d60de2968c96b40ee4" "Examples-src-main-java-com-aspose-diagram-examples-Shapes-VerifyConnectedOrGluedShapes-VerifyConnectedOrGluedShapes.java" >}}
+{{< gist "aspose-diagram-gists" "a970e3b0531843f718d7f46abf12d56a" "Examples-src-main-java-com-aspose-diagram-examples-Shapes-VerifyConnectedOrGluedShapes-VerifyConnectedOrGluedShapes.java" >}}
 ## **Verify Whether the Visio Shape is in a Group of Shapes**
 Aspose.Diagram for Java API allows developers to verify that the Visio shape is in a group of shapes or not.
 ### **Verification of Shape in the Group of Shapes**